Tampa Child Custody Lawyers

 - The methods and technologies each parent will use for communicating with the child.

 Parents are expected to consider the best interests of their child when developing a parenting plan.
-The court looks at how well the parenting plan addresses the child’s needs, while considering the parents’ wishes.
+The court looks at how well the parenting plan addresses the child’s needs, while also considering the parents’ wishes.

 More specifically, Section 61.13 of the Florida Statutes states that: